rondevera/jslintmate/README.markdown

       Customize this file path as needed.

-  This is great for sharing options with project collaborators--everyone uses the same options for all JS files, and different projects can have different options.
+  This is great for sharing options with project collaborators&mdash;everyone uses the same options for all JS files, and different projects can have different options.
 The simple YAML config file used by [jslint\_on\_rails][jslint_on_rails_config] is a good example.

 * Specify **global JSLint/JSHint options** for use across projects: